An Empirical Analysis of Machine Learning Model and Dataset Documentation, Supply Chain, and Licensing Challenges on Hugging Face: Study Methodology

 \subsection{Data normalization and cleaning}

-Once the data for models and datasets was downloaded, it needed to be cleaned, standardized, and stored in a more usable form.
+Once the data for models and datasets were downloaded, the data needed to be cleaned, standardized, and stored in a more usable form.
 This process involved standardizing the names of declared base models and datasets and mapping to unique identifiers where possible.
 For example, \model{xlm-roberta-base} is a shorthand for \model{FacebookAI/xlm-roberta-base}, which has the unique internal ID \textsc{621ffdc036468d709f174364}.
-We relied on Hugging Face's internal mechanisms to resolve these differences where possible.
+We relied on Hugging Face's internal mechanisms to resolve short names where possible.
 For example, attempting to load the model page for \model{xlm-roberta-base} on Hugging Face redirects to the page for \model{FacebookAI/xlm-roberta-base}.
 Additionally, we resolved inconsistencies in field inputs.
-For example, [], ``'', and None were all being used to denote no declared licenses.
-We standardized these variations to the empty list to make later computation simpler.
+For example, [], ``'', and \textsc{None} were all being used to denote no declared licenses.
+We standardized these variations to the empty list to make later computations simpler.
 We further elaborate on documentation challenges that required special attention and resolution in our discussion of \ref{rq:2}.